BoDonkey/tribal-drum-game/Scripts/Seasonal Dream Scripts.md

 \[Heat spirits dance around them, testing but not harming\]

-\[They arrive at a platform where the Ancient Noaidi observes the sun through a crystal\]
+\[They arrive at a platform where the Ancient Thaum observes the sun through a crystal\]

-ANCIENT NOAIDI: \*You return stronger.
+ANCIENT THAUM: \*You return stronger.
 Now see how summer\'s power was first harnessed.\*

 \[Vision shows ancient crafters capturing sunlight in stones and